OfficeDev/office-js-docs-pr/reference/shared/officeui.displaydialogasync.md

 For a simple example that uses the **displayDialogAsync** method, see [Office Add-in Dialog API example](https://github.com/OfficeDev/Office-Add-in-Dialog-API-Simple-Example/) on GitHub.

-For an examples that show authentication scenarios, see
+For an examples that show authentication scenarios, see:

 - [PowerPoint Add-in in Microsoft Graph ASP.Net Insert Chart](https://github.com/OfficeDev/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart)
 - [Office Add-in Auth0](https://github.com/OfficeDev/Office-Add-in-Auth0)